Chart Color Schemes

 Kings Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area: Taylors Creek Residential Estate and Kings Park Reserve Sports Facilities Upgrades.
-Other notable projects include Cairnlea Remediation Project and Sunshine Hospital Emergency Department Redevelopment, with relevant details listed below.
+AreaSearch has identified two projects that could impact this region.
+Key projects are Taylors Creek Residential Estate, Kings Park Reserve Sports Facilities Upgrades, Cairnlea Remediation Project, and Sunshine Hospital Emergency Department Redevelopment.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.